 Change in Value of Warrants.
-The change in value of warrants was a non-cash gain (loss) of \$1,595 and \$(276) for the three and nine months ended September 30, 2014, respectively.
-The change in value of warrants was a non-cash loss of \$2,511 and \$1,715 for the three and nine months ended September 30, 2013, respectively.
-These gains and losses result from periodic valuation adjustments related to fluctuations in our stock price for warrants issued in connection with the Visser MTA Agreement and our Senior Convertible Notes issued in our private placement that closed in July 2012, as further described in note 3 to the accompanying consolidated financial statements (the "July 2012 Private Placement").
+The change in value of warrants was a non-cash loss of \$161 for the three months ended March 31, 2015.
+This compares to a non-cash loss of \$1,726 for the three months ended March 31, 2014.
+These losses result from periodic valuation adjustments related to fluctuations in our stock price for warrants issued in connection with the Visser MTA Agreement and our Senior Convertible Notes issued in our private placement that closed in July 2012, as further described in note 3 to the accompanying financial statements (the "July 2012 Private Placement").
 Changes in the value of our warrants are non-cash and do not affect the core operations of our business or liquidity.